 Gisborne district is susceptible to regular high-intensity weather events that cause soil erosion and downstream flooding.
 These weather events are likely to be more extreme and/or more frequent.
 For a mid-range global greenhouse gas emission scenario, a 1-in-100 year event now could become a 1-in-50 year event by the end of the century.

 Severe erosion includes large-scale gully erosion, earthflow erosion and deep-seated slumps.

 The ECFP was established in 1992 because the Government considered it important to address the wide-scale erosion problems in the Gisborne district.

 MPI provides ECFP grants to landowners to fund treatments that control erosion on the worst eroding or erosion-prone land in the district.
-MPI refers to this type of land as target land.
 Landholders can use the grants to pay for planting trees or encouraging natural reversion to native bush.

-- A Guide to Erosion Control Funding Programme (East Coast) [PDF, 906 KB]
+- A guide to the Erosion Control Funding Programme (East Coast) [PDF, 686 KB]

 - Grant rates and payments schedule

 - Application form for removal of a covenant [PDF, 39 KB]

 Apply for an ECFP grant